morriscb/the-wizz/README.md

 end users in mind.
 Simply put, the-wizz allows for clustering redshift estimates for any photometric, unknown sample in a survey by storing all close pairs between the unknown sample and a target, reference sample into a data file.
-Users then query this data file with their specific selection and produce a clusting redshift.
-For further details on the method see Schmidt et al. 2013, Menard et al 2013, Rahman et al. 2015(ab), and Morrison et al 2016.
+Users then query this data file with their specific selection and correlation scales to produce a clusting redshift.
+For further details on the method see Schmidt et al. 2013, Menard et al 2013, Rahman et al. 2015(ab), and Morrison et al 2017.

-The software is composed of two main parts: a pair finder and a pdf maker. pair_finder.py does the initial heavy lifting of spatial pair finding and stores the indices of all closer pairs around the reference objects in an output HDF5 data file.
+The software is composed of three main parts: a pair_finder, pair_collapser and pdf_maker. pair_finder.py does the initial heavy lifting of spatial pair finding and stores the indices of all closer pairs around the reference objects in an output HDF5 data file.
 Users then query this data file using pdf_maker.py and the indices of their unknown sample, producing an output clustering-z.

 CITING the-wizz
 ---------------